All Episodes

 The Freedom Caucus is not the enemy of those in the House.

-They have principles, as do the more moderate members, have they have their principles, and unfortunately, it's a coalition party, and you're not you just can't say, uh, don't vote for this.
+And unfortunately, it's a coalition party, and you just can't say, ah, to vote for this.

 You know, every single member has a responsibility to their own district.

-There's some truth about this, but you know, I think that it this is beyond growing pains.
+But, you know, I think that this is beyond growing pains.

-you know, maybe they will change the process and before they unveil all of what unveil a bill that nobody saw, maybe they'll bring people into the process so that it won't be this difficult.
+You know, maybe they will change the process and before they unveil all of what unveil a bill that nobody saw, maybe they'll bring people into the process so that it won't be this difficult.

 Work out those problems behind closed doors, which is what I've been saying for before.